JohN100x1/IsekaiMod/README.md

 		- `Super Buff`: Apply many powerful buffs on you and your allies.
 		- `Interdimensional Bag`: Get infinite carry capacity.
 		- `Winner`: Does nothing.
+- New Animal Companion
+	- `Deathsnatcher`: A chaotic evil monstrous humanoid companion that can cast the animate dead spell.
+(Warning: very unbalanced)
 - New Mythic abilities
 	- `Second Overpowered Ability`: Gives you another Overpowered Ability.
 - New Backgrounds